Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 strict: false
 ```

-- `base_model`: Specifies which pre-trained model to start from (Llama 3.1 8B in this case)
-- `load_in_4bit`: Enables 4-bit quantization, the core of QLoRA.
-This reduces memory usage by ~75% compared to full precision
-- `strict`: Set to false to allow more flexibility in model loading
+The model is downloaded from [Hugging Face](https://huggingface.co){:target="_blank" rel="noopener"} and quantized to 4-bit precision, reducing memory usage by ~75% compared to full precision.
+This 4-bit quantization is the core of QLoRA, enabling fine-tuning on consumer GPUs.

 #### Dataset and Chat Template Configuration